 1. (12) They obeyed God and feared His presence.

-i.
-In pointing out both, Haggai is distinguishing between the author of the doctrine, and its minister
+ii.
+In pointing out both, Haggai is distinguishing between the Author of the truth and the messenger of the truth.

 2. (13-15) God responds to His people.

 c.
-They came and worked on the house of the Lord: The stirring of spirit didn’t come and go just as a spiritual experience.
-The stirring of spirit flourished into a stirring of the work.
+They came and worked on the house of the LORD: The stirring of spirit didn’t come and go just as a spiritual experience.
+The stirring of spirit flourished into a stirring for the work.